-- 1. On 31 May 2021, ("the Data Subject") lodged a complaint pursuant to Article 77 GDPR directly with the Data Protection Commission ("the DPC") concerning Meta Platforms Ireland Limited ("the Respondent"). - 2.
+- 1. On 08 December 2021, ("the Data Subject") lodged a complaint pursuant to Article 77 of the GDPR with the Data Protection Commission ("the DPC") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
 The DPC was deemed to be the competent authority for the purpose of Article 56(1) GDPR.